 This article has five parts.
-The fourth part focuses on the traces, the search and approaches the plan of defense.
+The second part focuses on the practical implications of everyday use of a VPN.

 • • •